slimdevops/slim-containers/starterkits/node/real-world/README.md

 # Get Started
 To start this dockerized Node Js application, all you will need is a running Docker daemon.
-From there, running your this app requires just two simple commands from the app directory .
+From there, running your this app requires just two simple commands executed in the app directory.

 ```bash
   docker build -t node-website .